fromsantanu/fromsantanu/README.md

 - **Foundational Knowledge**: This category deals with foundational knowledge like Python, R, SQL, etc.
 - **Domain-Specific Methods and Techniques**: In this category, solutions exists that answer specific questions related to health datascience.
-- **Research analysis and reviews**: This section reviews existing researches and reports.
+- **Research Analysis and Reviews**: This section reviews existing researches and reports.
 Here we do our own analysis with data extracted from real sources.

 ## Key Categories